48 years ago - Rita Farr is born.

 While the other original characters are found and return to the team over the years, it's Rita that really experiences the worst of the explosion that sundered the team.
 Her polymer body is scattered across the seabed and remains disembodied for a full 15 years.
 Recovering her becomes a major story for the Doom Patrol, marking the moment the original family and team are finally reunited.

-We're actually pretty torn on the topic of Rita's costume.
-On one hand, it is really hard to argue with the red jumpsuit that she was equipped with in her 2009 return to comics; this is the outfit she's wearing in a lot of her best images since this series was the first time a writer really let her take full advangage of her powers... also, it has the added advantage of not putting her in a miniskirt while towering over a city full of people.
-As cool as it is, however, it doesn't really stand out as being all that special.
+We're pretty torn on the topic of Rita's costume.
+On one hand, it is really hard to argue with the red jumpsuit that she was equipped with in her 2009 return to comics; this is the outfit she's wearing in a lot of her best images since this series was the first time a writer really let her take full advantage of her powers... also, it has the added advantage of not putting her in a miniskirt while towering over a city full of people.
+As cool as it is, however, it doesn't really stand out as being uniquely Rita.

 Her classic miniskirted Doom Patrol costume, on the other hand, is a far more iconic look.
-It creates a silouette that is unmistakeably Elasti-Girl.
+It creates a silhouette that is unmistakably Elasti-Girl.
 If she were standing in a group of unrelated characters, the red jumpsuit would seem like just another generic heroine, while the dress would make it clear who we're looking at.
 That'd probably be the look I'd with, because ultimately the costume needs to tell the story of the character.

 There are small changes that we've made here and there to our timeline that don't really come from anywhere, just original ideas that we put into place because we really do think that they make sense.
 Something DC could use.
 Moving Elasti-Girl into the Justice League is actually one of my personal favorites of those original ideas.